 - Inspect your grill to make sure it is in good working order.
 Make sure your grill is free of rust and holes.
 For propane grills, check the gas tank hose for leaks.
 Simply apply water and a light soap to the hose.
 A propane leak will create bubbles.
 You may also smell leaking gas.
 If you smell leaking gas or see the soapy bubbles and still have a flame, turn the grill off and get it serviced by a professional.
 If the leak or flame does not stop, call the fire department immediately.

 - Only use grills outdoors.
-Place them well away from your home, away from branches and deck railings and out from under eaves.
+Place them well away from your home and family members, away from branches and deck railings and out from under eaves.

 - Make sure your grill is stable.
 All parts of the grill should be firmly in place so that it can’t be easily tipped over.

-- Keep kids away from the grilling area.
+- Keep kids and other smaller family members away from the grilling area.
 Keep pets away too.
 Both increase your risks of accidents.

 - Keep starter fluids out of reach of children.
 Only use charcoal lighter fluids.
 Never add flammable liquids to an active fire.
 Keep lighter fluid away from heat and flame sources.